MicrosoftDocs/azure-devops-docs/docs/work/work-items/guidance/cmmi-process.md

 | Open Issues | Lists all issues that are not closed.<br /><br />The [Issues workbook](https://msdn.microsoft.com/library/ee461548) references this query. |
 | Risks | Lists all risks, sorted by ID. |

+::: moniker range=">= tfs-2013 <= tfs-2017"
-### Workbooks (TFS)
+### Workbooks

-> [!NOTE]
-> **Feature availability**: </b>Workbooks are only available when you connect to an on-premises TFS that's been configured with a SharePoint portal.

 You can use the following Excel workbooks to review open issues and to rank and assign untriaged work items.
+Workbooks are only available when your team project has been configured with a SharePoint portal.
 Each workbook references a shared query.

 -   The [Issues workbook](https://msdn.microsoft.com/library/ee461548.aspx) uses the Open Issues shared query
 -   The [Triage workbook](https://msdn.microsoft.com/library/ee461525.aspx) uses the Untriaged Work Items shared query

 Because these queries support workbooks, if you change these queries, it will affect those workbooks that use them.

+::: moniker-end